gaborbernat/algo-notes/problem_solutions/sampling_problem.md

 This method can terminated fast if $$m$$ is much less than $$n$$.
 The time cost will be much if $$m$$ is quite near to $$n$$.
-In the worst case, this algorithm even won't terminated and the worst case will actually happen on some type of machines as the pseudorandom numbers generated are not really uniform.
+In the worst case, this algorithm even won't terminated and the worst case will actually happen on some type of machines as the pseudo-random numbers generated are not really uniform.